 How many types of records are normally kept on the farm?

-What are the 7 different types of farms?
+What are the methods of farm record keeping?

 You can use the manual paper system or a computerized record-keeping software.
 Most large-scale farmers hire accountants and financial experts to do the record-keeping work.

 Most farmers in Nigeria only use financial books and documents.
 Financial documents are not enough to run an agricultural project project efficiently.
 It would help if you had different types of farm records, including documents unrelated to money.
 Today, these financial and non-financial documents are automated software.
 After manually filling in the data, you can use the software to analyze the data automatically and generate reports that can help you make better project decisions.

 Legit.ng published a list of Nigeria's top 20 investment platforms.
 With this biting economy, you should increase your investment portfolio to make money.